 None of the aforementioned firms or persons, nor any directors, officers or employees of such firms, are currently, or are expected to be elected, appointed or employed as, a director, officer or employee of the Corporation or of any associate or affiliate of the Corporation, other than Mr. Hylands who is an employee of the Corporation.
-Mr. Hylands holds 9,146 Common Shares, warrants exercisable into 9,146 Common Shares and options exercisable into 250,000 Common Shares.
+Mr. Hylands holds 168,632 Common Shares and warrants exercisable into 9146 Common Shares.